Building a simple ZK project on TON

 , and build/circuits/circuit.wasm

 The altbn-128 and bls12-381 elliptic curves are currently supported by snarkjs.
-The altbn-128 curve is only supported on Ethereum.
-However, on TON only the bls12-381 curve is supported.
+However, the altbn-128 curve is only supported on Ethereum, whereas TON exclusively supports the bls12-381 curve.

-Let's check the constraint size of our circuit by entering the following command:
+To check the constraint size of the circuit, run:

 node ../../../snarkjs/build/cli.cjs r1cs info circuit.r1cs